October 6, 2022

 DELVING INTO POLITICS

 Liva and I continued to walk together for the next hour or so as we made our way toward Luarca.
 She was a robust conversationalist with excellent English.
-So our topics ranged from traveling in camper vans and walking the Camino, to the war in Ukraine and world affairs.
+Our topics ranged from traveling in camper vans to walking the Camino, the war in Ukraine, and global affairs.

 Then she went a little deeper, admitting that we (Americans) weren’t anything like she expected.
-Based on her observations of our politics from afar, she begun to assume the entire county had turned into a horde of profane, xenophobic, violent gun-toting, MAGA supporters and Qanon conspiracy theorists.
+Based on her observations of our politics from afar, she began to assume the entire country had turned into a horde of profane, xenophobic, violent, gun-toting, MAGA supporters and QAnon conspiracy theorists.

 Yet not a single one of us on the Camino seems to think or be like that.
-None of us are the ‘ugly Americans’ she was trying to avoid.
+None of us were the “ugly Americans” she was trying to avoid.
 So what was the truth?
-Were most Americans crazy or was the media blowing it out of proportion?
+Were most Americans crazy, or was the media blowing it out of proportion?

 Answering Liva’s burning questions